Robert Broke: Works

 In 1542 Broke became a bencher at the Middle Temple.
-As Autumn Reader that year, his subject was the 1540 Statute of Limitations; the reading circulated in manuscript and was subsequently printed in 1547.
+As Autumn Reader that year, his subject was the 1540 Statute of Limitations; the reading circulated in manuscript and was subsequently printed in 1647 (The reading of that famous lawyer Sr. Robert Brook Kt. upon the statute of limitations, 32.
+H.8.cap.2.
+ESTC R24091).
 As Lent Reader in 1551, his subject was Pleas of the Crown, using chapter 17 of Magna Carta as the source: this also circulated in manuscript before being published in 1641, almost one hundred years after his death.

 Broke's most important work was La Graunde Abridgement, a classified compendium of law as it then prevailed.
 Modelled on a work of the same name by Anthony Fitzherbert, with which it is sometimes confused, it closely reflected Broke's own interests and experience.
 A section is given over to the subject of London, great stress is placed on the role of parliament and it contains numerous cases in which Broke appeared.
 The book was not published until 1568, a decade after Broke's death, and was in Law French, but it was an immediate success and came to be regarded as one of the Books of authority which courts can use as evidence of the law prevailing at the time.
 From it Richard Bellewe extracted important cases decided during the reigns of Henry VIII, Edward VI and Mary I and issued them as a separate compilation, soon rendered into English, and often cited as Brook's New Cases.
 This proved even more popular than the book from which it was extracted.